karstenw/FMPasteBox/README.md

 + Put the text field contents onto the FileMaker clipboard.
   + This translates the text field back to FileMaker clipboard format.
 The target format is set by the menu.

+If the "Export pasteboard to folder" preference is activated and the "Export Folder" pref points to a valid folder, all "Get Clipboard" actions are logged exported into that folder.
+If the pasteboard content is any of the layout types, additional exports are done depending on the FileMaker version used.

 A compiled application can be downloaded from my dropbox: [https://goo.gl/3cacFR](https://goo.gl/3cacFR)